-An injury or condition of the bones or joints can be painful and potentially disabling.
-Trust the orthopedic team at Menorah Medical Center for specialized care and the latest proven treatment and management options.
-We can ease your pain, help you heal properly and take steps to keep your injury or condition from limiting your function, mobility or future.
+Joint and bone injuries can be painful, discomforting and at times, become disabling.
+The orthopedic team at Menorah Medical Center is here to give you specialized care and can provide the latest proven treatment and management options.
+We can ease your discomfort, relieve your pain, help you heal properly and take the necessary actions to keep your injury or condition from re-occurring in the future.

-Our team includes surgeons, nurses, orthopedic coordinators, rehabilitation specialists and other specially trained and experienced professionals.
-All are committed to the prevention, assessment, treatment and management of injuries or disorders of the bones and joints.
-Together, we’ll create a care plan just for you, drawing from the technology and resources of Menorah Medical Center.
-Our goal is simple – to help you heal and recover as quickly, safely and completely as possible.
+Our team is comprised of the best surgeons, nurses, orthopedic coordinators, rehabilitation specialists and other specially trained and experienced professionals.
+Our team is here to help patients with prevention, diagnosis, treatment and management of injuries or disorders of joints and bones.
+We will work closely with you to create a personalized plan of care, utilizing all our resources and technology at Menorah Medical Center.
+Our goal is clear and concise – we want to help you heal and get back to normal daily activities in a safe manner as soon as possible.

-At Menorah Medical Center, we’ll make sure you have the information, support and resources you need to make decisions about your treatment and get the best results from your care.
-If you desire, we’ll also talk to family members or loved ones about how they can care for you and help support your recovery.
+At Menorah Medical Center, we will provide with all the resources you need to help you determine the best path for your treatment and get the results you desire for your care.
+If you wish, we will also communicate with your family members or caregivers about how they can best assist you and help support you in your recovery.

-For example, if you need joint replacement surgery, your care begins before you enter the hospital.
-Through our joint care program, you’ll have access to:
+For example, if your surgery is joint replacement surgery, your care will commence before your scheduled surgery.
+Through our joint care program, you will have the opportunity to attend classes.

-- Specialized rehabilitation services and education while you’re in the hospital.
+- Our rehabilitation specialists offer services and education while you are in the hospital after surgery.

 A Diet That Helps Soothe Osteoarthritis